pwFoo/xmpp-server/README.md

 ## Components

 [Docker](https://www.docker.com/) images containing the [Prosody](https://prosody.im) server.
 It is orchestrated by the reverse proxy [traefik](https://traefik.io) and provides out-of-the-box secure connections with certificates by [Let's Encrypt](https://letsencrypt.org).
+It comes with a turn server based on [eturnal](https://eturnal.net/) to provide comfortable audio and video call capabilities.

 ## Installation